On an Optimal Stopping Problem with a Discontinuous Reward

 In this paper, we perform a rigorous theoretical analysis of the value function involved in the pricing of a variable annuity contract with guaranteed minimum maturity benefit under the Black-Scholes setting with general fee and surrender charge functions.
 Because of the time dependence, the discontinuity, and the unboundedness of the reward function, many of the standard results in optimal stopping theory do not apply directly to our problem.
 We show that the optimal stopping problem in \eqref{eqAmOptVA} admits another representation with a continuous reward function \eqref{eqVASurOpt3}, which facilitates the study of the regularity of the value function.

-In particular, the continuous reward representation allows us to use existing results from American option pricing theory to obtain the continuity of the value function.
-We also prove its convexity in the state variable, and its Lipschitz property in $x$ and (locally) in $t$.
+In particular, the continuous reward representation allows us to directly apply results from optimal stopping theory to obtain the continuity of the value function.
+We also prove its convexity in the state variable, its Lipschitz property in $x$ and characterize its continuity in $t$.
 Then, we derive an integral expression for the early surrender premium, generalizing the results of \cite{Bernard2014} to general time-dependent fee and surrender charge functions.
 This second representation of the value function is also known as the early exercise premium representation in the American option pricing literature.
 From there, we develop a third representation for the value function in terms of the current surrender value and an integral expression that only takes value in the continuation region.
 We call this third representation the continuation premium representation.

 The continuation premium representation turns out to be very helpful in studying the shape of the surrender region.
 We show that the (non-)emptiness of the surrender region depends on an explicit condition that is expressed solely in terms of the fee and the surrender charge functions.
 This result is new to the literature and provides a better understanding of the interaction between the fees and the surrender penalty on surrender incentives.
 When the surrender region is nonempty, we show that $t$-sections of $\Sr$ are of the form $\Sr_t=[b(t),\infty)$, for some $b(t)\in \reals_+ \cup \{\infty\}$.
 Investigating the regularity of the optimal surrender boundary theoretically is left as future research.